BA (Hons) Top-Up Professional Dance and Performance

 The students enrolled on Central’s degree courses develop an exceptional range of skills and experience during their time at Central.
 This is due to a meticulously planned curriculum which integrates practical training with professional development modules that provide opportunities for research, career planning, goal-setting and contextual studies.

-Open Days for Central’s Undergraduate Courses take place at The Countess of Wessex Studios in London and online via Zoom, and are designed to give potential applicants a taste of what full-time training looks like at Central School of Ballet, whilst also offering support and guidance with the application and audition process.
+Open Days for our undergraduate courses are designed to give potential applicants a taste of what full-time training looks like at Central School of Ballet, whilst also offering support and guidance with the application and audition process.
+These Open Days are specifically designed for applicants who are considering applying for the following academic year only and meet the age requirement (minimum aged 16 as of 1 September year of entry).

 For more information, please refer to our Open Days page below.